 - T2: high signal intensity (similar or somewhat lower than water)

-Chemical shift artefact may be seen 1.
+Chemical shift artifact may be seen 1.

 History and etymology